blocky/attestation-service-examples/shipment_tracking_with_dhl/README.md

 ## Next steps

 Now that you have successfully run the example, you can start modifying it to fit your own needs.
-For example, you can try passing in different parameters to `trackingFunc`, or changing out the API endpoint in `getTrackingInfoFromDHL` to fetch data from a different API, or even multiple APIs.
+For example, you can try passing in different tracking numbers to `trackingFunc`, or even multiple tracking numbers with some modifications to the code.
+You can also change the API endpoint in `getTrackingInfoFromDHL` to fetch data from a different API, or even multiple APIs.
 You may also want to explore the
 [Hello World - Bringing A Blocky AS Function Call Attestation On Chain](../hello_world_on_chain/README.md) example to learn you can bring the `TrackingInfo` struct into a smart contract.